-Cause & Effect: is a where one is the result of the other or other: between events or things, s.
-Abandon: To stop doing something; to give up · Committee: A group oftask or make decisions. who come together to complete a Treaty: An between countries.
+Cause & Effect: is a where one is the result of the other or others. between events or things, Abandon: To stop doing something; to give upentinely Committee: A group ofpeople who come together to complete a task or make decisions.
+Treaty: Anagreement be etween countries.